Build an App Using Only AI (No Code Required)

 Varity eliminates all of that:

-- Pre-built templates with best practices baked in
+- Your AI editor writes the app code with best practices baked in

 - One-command deploys with automatic credential injection